jvandenaardweg/homebridge-itho-daalderop/README.md

 Using the MQTT API is optional, the plugin will use the HTTP API by default as it requires no additional software to be present in your network.

-However, using MQTT is recommended as it is more reliable and faster than the HTTP API.
+However, using MQTT is recommended as it does not require polling the API every few seconds, the plugin will just respond to data send to the MQTT broker.

 If you want to use the MQTT API, you will need to install and configure a MQTT broker on your local network.
 I recommend using [Mosquitto](https://mosquitto.org/).
 The IP address of the MQTT broker is required to configure the plugin in Homebridge and in the WiFi Add-on module.